Renaissance Revival was a popular style during the Victorian

 Deep Blue Lapis cabochons adorn the top of each link of this bracelet.
 The gilded silver of each link has floral designs and is further adorned with strands of seed pearls.
 Every bit of the surface is decorated, there are even flowers on the little links in between.
 The back of the bracelet has hand engraved details and the back of the clasp has a fancy cutout design.
 The tongue of the clasp has a dogs head hallmark for Austro-Hungary 800 silver.

-This bracelet is in Good vintage condition, you should expect some light wear in keeping with its age.
-It dates from
+Condition: Good vintage condition, you should expect some light wear in keeping with its age.

 If you would like more information about this piece, please contact us.

 All of our jewels come in a box suitable for gifting.